eove/orca/docs/hardware_tokens.md

 # Handling PIN locks

 > [!Warning]
-> There are several domains in some hardware tokens (PIV, OpenPGP, ...)
+> Often, on hardware tokens, there are several domains (PIV, OpenPGP, U2F ...), for encryption/decryption, we use the OpenPGP application.
 >